webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 Some implementations permit the same P-256 key to be used for signing and key exchange.
 An application server MUST select a different private key for the key exchange (i.e., `p256dh`) and signing (i.e., `p256ecdsa`).
-Though a push service is not obligated to check either parameter, it SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.
+Though a push service is not obligated to check either parameter for every push message, a push service SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.

 Editor's Note: